 The parish and later the Priory took the name of Holy Cross, the dedication of the Priory and church at Bornhem.
 The relic of the true Cross which came from Bornhem is venerated at Holy Cross, Leicester, to this day.
 Benedict Caestryck died in 1844.
 His portrait hangs in the cloister at Leicester.

 Holy Cross was established as a priory in 1882.
 During this period the brethren opened Mass centres around the city; thus all the parishes in Leicester arose from Dominican foundations.
 By 1929 the first Holy Cross church proved to be too small for the congregation.
 So the famous preacher and author, fr Vincent McNabb OP, started to raise money for a larger church.
 Its foundation stone was laid in 1929, the choir and transepts opened and the high altar consecrated in 1931.
 The church was finally completed and consecrated on 14 May 1958.

 Holy Cross today

 Today the Priory of the Holy Cross is home to a large parish in the city centre, and serve a Mass station at the village of Woodhouse in a 14th-century chapel.
-We are responsible for the chaplaincies to two universities, Leicester and De Montfort, with the Catholic Chaplaincy based in an annexe to the priory itself.
-The friars are also chaplains to the Leicester Royal Infirmary, and teach at seminaries and institutes of higher learning, such as Blackfriars, Oxford.
+We are responsible for the chaplaincies to two universities, the University of Leicester and De Montfort University, and provide chaplaincy ministry to the Leicester Royal Infirmary (see Chaplaincies page).
+The friars also undertake wider apostolates of preaching and teaching across the country, including at seminaries and institutes of higher learning, such as Blackfriars, Oxford.